andrewdotn/django-boilerplate/README.md

   - Media uploads are configured.

-    *Note*: there are many additional issues not handled by this boilerplate to address for public-facing sites and/or sites that allow uploads from untrusted users, such as:
+    *Note*: there are many additional issues, not handled by this boilerplate, that need to be addressed for public-facing sites and/or sites that allow uploads from untrusted users, such as:

       - an uploaded .html file can contain js can steal cookies and impersonate the site in other ways, so media uploads are generally